-Radiation therapy is not common for chronic myeloid leukemia (CML).
-Your doctor may recommend it for these reasons:
+Radiation therapy is not a common treatment for CML.
+Your doctor may advise it for these reasons:

-Your symptoms aren't responding to other treatments.
-For instance, you may have a swollen spleen pressing against another organ, such as your stomach.
-This can cause a lack of appetite.
-In this case, radiation can be used to reduce swelling if it is not responding to other therapies.
+Your symptoms aren't being helped by other treatments.
+For example, you may have a swollen spleen pressing against another organ, such as your stomach.
+This can cause a loss of appetite.
+In this case, radiation can be used to reduce swelling of the spleen.
 Radiation can also help with bone pain caused by the leukemia spreading to the bone.

-You have decided to have a stem cell transplant.
-Radiation therapy kills not only cancer cells but also normal bone marrow cells.
-If you need to have a transplant, you may receive total body irradiation (TBI).
-This distributes radiation in equal doses to all parts of your body.
+You’re having a stem cell transplant.
+Radiation therapy kills not only cancer cells, but also normal bone marrow cells.
+If you’re having a stem cell transplant, you may have total body irradiation (TBI).
+This sends radiation in equal doses to all parts of your body.
 That's because leukemia cells can be in any blood vessel in any part of your body.
-If, for some reason, you can't undergo TBI, you may be able to take drugs that will accomplish the same goal.
-In fact, most transplants for CML today are done without the use of radiation.
-Talk about these options with your doctor.
+But most stem cell transplants for CML are done without the use of radiation.
+Talk about the options with your doctor.

 A doctor who specializes in cancer and radiation is called a radiation oncologist.
 This doctor will work with you to determine what kind of radiation you need.
 This doctor will also determine the dose and how long you need the therapy.

-Because radiation affects normal cells as well as leukemia cells, you may have some side effects from this treatment.
-Their severity depends on the dose, frequency, and location of the treatments.
-Many people have no side effects at all.
-If you do have them, your doctor may change the dose of your radiation, or the doctor may stop treatment until the side effects are cleared up.
-Be sure you keep your doctor informed about the side effects you have.
-If you are having radiation directed to a specific part of your body, the side effects are usually mild.
-Generally, side effects get better and go away when the treatment ends.
+Radiation affects normal cells as well as leukemia cells.
+Because of this, you may have side effects from this treatment.
+The severity of side effects depends on the dose, frequency, and location of the treatments.
+For radiation only on a specific part of the body, the side effects are usually mild.
+Many people have no side effects.
+Side effects get better and go away when the treatment ends.

 Easy bruising and bleeding

-Long-term side effects of radiation may not show up for several years after your treatments end.
-Here are some possible long-term side effects:
+Long-term side effects may not show up for several years after treatment is over.
+Long-term side effects may include:

 The immediate side effects of total body irradiation can be more severe than for targeted radiation.
 They include an increased risk for infection from a reduction in white blood cells and from damaged skin and mucous membranes.